 Sapporo Snow Festival (Yuki Matsuri)

-In the Freezing month of February during ‘Fuyu’ (‘冬’ or ‘ふゆ’ meaning winter) people gather from miles around to experience the momentous occasion that is, the Sapporo Yuki Matsuri (‘札幌雪祭り’ meaning Sapporo Snow Festival).
-This event occurs each year in February and has been known to attract over 2 million people from across the globe annually.
+The Sapporo Snow Festival occurs during the freezing month of February in ‘冬’ (ふゆ or fuyu) meaning Winter.
+People gather from miles around to experience this momentous occasion.
+The Sapporo Yuki Matsuri (‘札幌雪祭り’ meaning Sapporo Snow Festival) usually occurs each year in February.
+Its popularity is so great that it attracts over 2 million people from across the globe annually.

-Sapporo is the biggest city in the country’s northernmost island of Hokkaido, with a population approaching almost 2 million residents, it is also the 5th largest populace in Japan.
-Well known for its milder summers, sub-zero winters and a selection of tasty cuisine, being the birthplace of miso ramen, and home to local favourites like soup curry.
+Sapporo is the biggest city in the country’s northernmost island of Hokkaido.
+With a population approaching almost 2 million residents, it is also the 5th largest populace in Japan.
+It is well known for its milder summers, sub-zero winters and a selection of tasty cuisine.
+For instance, it’s the birthplace of miso ramen, and home to local favourites like soup curry.
 Barbecue lamb dishes via the well-established Genghis Khan style restaurants are also especially sought after in the colder months.
-If you prefer something fishier, seafood is also considerably popular, being home to some of the freshest salmon, crab and sea-urchin found on the island.
+If you prefer something fishier, seafood is also considerably popular.
+Here you can feast on some of the freshest salmon, crab and sea-urchin found on the island.

-Originating back to 1950, this initially small one-day event has now developed into one of the most famous winter festivals in Japan and spans longer than a week.
-There are three main sites where the statues and sculptures can be viewed including, Odori Park, Suzukino and Tsudome.
-The actual dates of the events are slightly different but do crossover, and across all sites, you can witness over 400 amazing works of icy art.
+Originating back to 1950, it has now developed into one of the most famous winter festivals in Japan.
+Initially, as a small event it only lasted a day too, but now it spans over more than a week.
+There are three main sites where the statues and sculptures can be viewed including, Odori Park, Susukino and Tsudome.
+The actual dates of the events do slightly vary, but also overlap depending on the site.
+In total, you can witness over 400 amazing works of icy art.

 Odori Park is where you will find most of the larger stages, statues and sculptures, and is right next to Sapporo TV Tower.
-Stretching over 1.5kms across a whole 12 blocks through downtown Sapporo there are many different things to do and see, from the multiple food and drink stands, differently themed stages providing entertainment for both the young and more mature crowds.
-The snowboard mountain, which holds various shows for professionals performing exciting stunts and tricks and various snow statues plus contributions from competing countries are also on display.
+The park itself stretches over 1.5kms across a whole 12 blocks and spreads through downtown Sapporo.
+In each block, there are many different things to do and see.
+Things like the multiple food and drink stands, differently themed stages and individual artworks.
+Of particular note was the snowboard mountain, exhibiting professionals snowboarders skill and finesse.
+They performed extreme stunts, jumps and insane tricks to keep the spectators in awe.

-Suzukino is the lively nightlife area of Sapporo, populated by a wide selection of Izakayas (Japanese style pubs), bars and the notorious red light district.
-It plays host to a compelling and spectacular range of ice statues and sculptures.
-There are many attractions on display here, and while some of these may change from year to year, they usually have a bar you can enjoy warm drinks and a range of interactive sets too.
-During 2016’s festival there was the typical bar setup, but additionally, there was also an ice slide for children and various animals people could ride and pose with for an obligatory photo or selfie.
+Susukino is the lively nightlife area of Sapporo.
+It is populated by a wide selection of Izakayas (Japanese style pubs), bars and the notorious red light district. in February, it plays host to a compelling and spectacular range of ice statues and sculptures.
+There are many attractions on display here.
+Some of these may change from year to year, but the same also remain consistent for many years.
+As an example, they usually have a bar you can enjoy warm drinks and a range of interactive sets too.
+During 2016’s festival there was the typical bar setup, constructed with large ice bricks.
+Additionally, there was also an ice slide for smaller children to enjoy.
+The various animals on display also enabled people to hop on and pose with for an obligatory photo or selfie.

-On the other hand, Tsudome is more targeted at families, providing a range of snow activities for both adults and children.
-The area offers a range of slides and slopes to ride down, a place to make your own snowman, snow golf, ice cafes and more.
-If you have confidence in your throwing skills, there is even a snowball contest people can participate in for some extra (friendly) competition.
+On the other hand, Tsudome is more targeted towards families, providing a range of snow activities for both adults and children.
+The area offers a range of slides and slopes to zoom down.
+Furthermore, there is a place to make your own snowman, play snow golf, mess with ice cafes and more.
+If you have confidence in your throwing skills, there is even a snowball throwing (friendly) competition.

 Star Wars: The Frozen Menace!

-2016 seemed to be full of Star Wars theme attractions, no doubt in line with the most recent 2015 release of Episode 7 ‘The Force Awakens’.
-Many of the sculptures relating to the cult series, with appearances from R2D2, Stormtroopers, Darth Vader, BB8 and more.
-Check below for some of these spectacularly detailed and accurate works.
+2016 ‘s event was also full of Star Wars themed attractions.
+The theme was just in time with the most recent 2015 release of Episode 7 ‘The Force Awakens’.
+Many of the sculptures featured appearances from R2D2, Stormtroopers, Darth Vader, BB8 and more.
+Check below for some of these spectacularly detailed and accurate models.

-Some people even decided to make their own contribution (albeit Star Wars related) to the festival, check out one piece we found in one of the back alleys of Sapporo city, away from the main arena.
+Some people even decided to make their own contribution (albeit Star Wars related) to the festival.
+This one piece we found by chance in the back alleys of Sapporo city, away from the main arena.

 For more information, you can access the official Sapporo Snow Festival website here.